Note: This is an archived Handbook entry from 2011.

 |Overview:||The Animal Health and Disease major will provide a springboard for students wishing to pursue careers or research in the animal health and production industries, as well as for students wishing to progress to the graduate entry professional veterinary program (Doctor of Veterinary Medicine, DVM) at the University of Melbourne.
 Graduates of this major will develop understandings of the determinants of health in populations of domestic animals and in particular the impact of welfare, housing, nutrition and infectious agents on domestic animal health.
 This major will integrate knowledge from a range of disciplines including veterinary anatomy, physiology, biochemistry, nutrition, microbiology and pathology as they apply to the health of domestic animals.|

 |Objectives:||Students undertaking the Veterinary Bioscience (pre DVM) specialisation will develop skills in clinical investigation and problem solving, through an integrated systems-based approach to organ structure and function that will be the foundation for their studies in the graduate professional entry DVM program.
 Students undertaking the Animal Disease Biotechnology specialisation will develop an understanding of the role of animal health in maintaining the health of human populations, at the same time developing skills in laboratory techniques important in the diagnosis and surveillance of disease in domestic animal populations.
 Students will gain experience that prepares them for the workplace by participating in laboratory activities and also possibly by industry placements.|

 |Structure & Available Subjects:||Completion of 50 points of study at Level 3.|

 | There are two specialisations within the Animal Health and Disease major. |

-The prerequisites for the core third year level subjects will be the following three second year level subjects
+The prerequisites for the core Level 3 subjects will be the following three Level 2 subjects

 Study Period Commencement: